lexiortiz/about-landing-page/README.md

 ## Development Process

 1.)
 I began the planning phase by carefully examining the instructions, rubric, and walkthrough for the project.
 I created an organized to-do list from the instructions and rubric, and took notes while going through the walkthrough slides presented by our session lead, Sharynne.
 I then spent hours reviewing all the concepts we had learned throughout the program, such as HTML, CSS, and JavaScript.
 To finish the planning phase, I wrote out the copy for the entire page so I could focus on solving and building from that point onward.

+2.)
+During the prototyping phase, I sketched a rough wireframe of the landing page's key elements and design.
+To structure my code, I created a visual representation of the wireframe on a whiteboard.
+This allowed me to quickly add and erase elements, speeding up the design process.
+I also gathered and built assets, such as SVGs, color palettes, fonts, and custom PNGs, with intention and efficiency.

+3.)
+I kicked off the development stage by creating the HTML of the landing page, adhering to the copy and integrating the assets.
+I made sure the code was clean and accurate, forming the foundation for the rest of the project.
+To ensure the code met HTML standards, I also ran the page through a validator.